tATuM749/Fx6OI7Y/AAJUe/Fji/YI9/google-cloud-video-intelligence_JxFUEx_1747845166.txt.md

 the behavior directly with those involved.
 Many issues can be resolved quickly and easily, and this gives people more control over the outcome of their dispute.
-If you are unable to resolve the matter for any reason, or if the behavior is threatening or harassing, report it.
-We are dedicated to providing an environment where participants feel welcome and safe.
+If you are unable to resolve the matter for any reason, or if the an environment where participants feel welcome and safe.

 Reports should be directed to *googleapis-stewards@google.com*, the